suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 });
 ```

-> :information_source: The `Mocked` type is used to type the mocked instances of the classes.
+> :bulb: The `Mocked` type is used to type the mocked instances of the classes.
 This type is provided by the `@suites/unit` package.
 This type relies on the mocking library used in the test environment.

-### Automatic Mocking of Dependencies
+**Automatic Mocking of Dependencies**

 When the class under test is instantiated using `TestBed.solitary()`, all its dependencies are automatically mocked.
 Initially, these stubs (mocks) have no predefined values or behaviors.
-This setup allows you to define the specific behaviors you need for each test, providing precise control over the testing conditions.
+This setup allows you to define the specific
+behaviors you need for each test, providing precise control over the testing conditions.

+### Step 3: Using Suites Mocking API to Define Mock Behavior

-### Using `.mock().final()` for Final Mock Behavior
+**Using `.mock().final()` for Final Mock Behavior**

 Suites provides a more declarative way to specify mock implementations using the `.mock().final()` method chain.
 This method defines the final behavior of the mocks and doesn't allow further stubbing.